Sean Devereux: Life

-He arrived in Liberia in February 1989 and began work with the Salesian community at St. Francis School in Tappita District, briefly finding himself imprisoned after pleading for the release of a student drafted into the army as a child-soldier.
-In his second year, escalating violence during the Liberian Civil War had forced the closing of the school and Devereux joined the UN refugee agency, where on one occasion he was beaten by soldiers after confronting one of them for attempting to steal food meant for refugees.
+He arrived in Liberia in February 1989 and began teaching work with the Salesian community at St. Francis School in Tappita District, briefly finding himself imprisoned after pleading for the release of a student drafted into the army as a child-soldier.
+In his second year, escalating violence during the Liberian Civil War had forced the school to close and Devereux joined the UN refugee agency, where on one occasion he was beaten by soldiers after confronting one of them for attempting to steal food meant for refugees.
+He single-handedly organized the feeding of 750,000 people in Monrovia.
+By getting two teams to compete he managed to raise the amount of food moved from 150 to 800 tons a day.
 Ultimately he was ordered out of the country in September 1992 and Devereux duly left for a brief stint in Sierra Leone.